taw00/manuscript-css/README.md

 </style>
 ```

-Good luck and get back to writing.
+Good luck.
+Now, quit fooling around on the internet and get back to writing.

 Copyright (c) Todd Warner <t0dd@protonmail.com>
 This work is licensed under Attribution 4.0 International.
 To view a copy